 How it works

-- Choose the rebuild you want and select the options.
+- Choose the mic mod you want and select the options.
 As always, if you have any questions about options or want help choosing, contact us and we’re glad to help.

 - An email will come with our thanks and shipping instructions.
 There is a link in that email to enter tracking information when you ship it.